-Once the trial period is complete, each Home must have a minimum of $66\frac{2}{3}\%$ agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.
+Once the trial period is complete, each Home must have a minimum of 663/3% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.

-- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 1/2) hours off between scheduled shifts unless the Employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) For full-time employees, at least forty-eight (48) hours off are to be scheduled following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 $\frac{1}{2}$) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Employees will not be scheduled to rotate over more than two different shifts during a week. - (c) For full-time employees, at least forty-eight (48) hours off are to be scheduled following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 Employees hired after December 31, 1988 or employees who are presently rotating may be required to rotate over three (3) shifts, as necessary.
+An employee requesting specific shifts on a permanent basis may be granted such request when possible.

-- 15.15 Employees on permanent shifts will not be rotated without their consent, except for purposes of instructions, emergencies, or when regular employees on other shifts are not available.
-The hiring of an employee who is not assigned to permanent tours will not be a violation of this provision. - 15.16 Employees will endeavour to have requests for specific days off submitted in writing to the Director of Resident Care as soon as possible but at least seventy-two (72) hours in advance.
-The employer will endeavour to provide a response within 48 hours.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The day shift shall be the first shift of the day. - 15.18 (a) Work schedules to be posted at least two (2) weeks in advance to cover a six (6) week period. - (b) The Bargaining Unit President and Labour Relations Officer will be forwarded a copy of the original posted work schedule. - 15.19 During each bi-weekly pay period there shall be four (4) days off, of which two (2) shall be scheduled as consecutive days off.
+Employees who were on staff as of December 31, 1988, on permanent shift, will not be rotated.

+- 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day.

+- 15.18 Work schedules to be posted at least two (2) weeks in advance to cover a six (6) week period.
+The local Bargaining Unit President will be provided with a copy of the original posted work schedule. - 15.19 During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
 The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) The Employer agrees to schedule part-time employees to work the days off a full-time employee (buddy system) in their area. - (b) When extra tours become available in their area due to vacation, illness, leave of absence, etc., the tours will be offered to the buddy part-time employee. - (c) Once the buddied employee has been given the opportunity to work the number of tours they wish - up to full-time hours (75 hours bi-weekly), or is in an overtime position, the remaining available tours will be offered on the basis of seniority to the part-time employees in that area.
-Should tours remain available, those tours will be offered to all part-time employees in the Home on the basis of seniority. - (d) Where no part-time employee is available to perform the available work, the tour will be offered to casual employees on the basis of seniority. - (e) After the schedule has been posted and additional tours become available, those tours will be offered to part-time employees up to full-time hours in accordance with seniority.
+In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) The Employer agrees to schedule part-time employees to work the days off of a full-time employee (buddy system). - (b) When extra tours become available, due to vacations, illness, leave of absence, etc. prior to the posting of the schedule, they will be offered to the buddy part-time employees. - (c) Once the buddied employee has been given the opportunity to work the number of tours they wish, or is in an overtime position, the remaining available tours will be offered to employees on a rotational basis, as equitably as possible, up to seventy-five (75) hours bi-weekly. - (d) Part-time and casual employees will give the Employer their availability not less than one (1) week prior to the posting of the schedule. - 15.21 Where overtime shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority.